Step 5-2:

 As you review all of your content, use this template to organize your content.

-1. Intro (opening that draws the reader in)
+1. Intro/Hook (opening that draws the reader in)

 3. Overcoming the Challenge (how you overcame)